Annapurna in the Monsoon Day 8: Trekking Through the Summer Plateau

 The day dawned free from rain, so I went for a walk around the base camp before breakfast.
 The rising sun shone gently over the alpine plateau of Annapurna, waking its green summer colour.
 The clouds remained about the tips of the peaks, hiding them from sight, but dispersed as mere tendrils beneath so that the dark rocky slopes and snowy crevices were revealed to the eye.

 It was a good morning.
-Good enough, that I did not mind that night at the base camp was cold enough and I finally needed the thermal sleeping bag Seema had faithfully carried all this way.
+Good enough, that I did not mind that night at the base camp was cold for me.
+I finally needed the thermal sleeping bag Seema had faithfully carried all this way.

 These were the views which were the point of doing an Annapurna trek.

 The mountains were imposing, from what I could see of them.
 And I was grateful that I got to see that much.
 It was a lot more than I had been able to see of late.
 But the mists closed in again, so I went in for breakfast.

 I was still in the middle of breakfast when, just like the previous evening, someone hurriedly called for us all to come outside, to the back – where the view was towards the chain of peaks of the Annapurna massif.

 Truth be told, I was loathe to leave my coffee.
 But I remembered what an Italian group passing us by on their descent had told us: you may only have 5 minutes.
 Maybe this was going to be good.
 Better than what I’ve already seen.
 I had enough travel experience by this time not to hesitate to record moments.

 So I left the coffee to get cold, grabbed my iPhone, and rushed out with everyone else.

 And I could not have imagined what I saw.